lingtalfi/Light-Realist/doc/pages/realist-conception-notes.md

                 - ...(the options to use, depending on the type)
             - ...(add your custom types here)

-        checkbox_column: # The special checkbox dynamic column settings.
-The checkbox is  See the "Rows renderer" section below.
+        checkbox_column: # The special "checkbox" dynamic column settings.
+See the "Rows renderer" section below.
                          # It basically prepends a checkbox column to each returned row.
+                         # Remove this key entirely (or comment it) to not use this system
             name: string=checkbox.
 The column name in the row.
             label: string=#.
 The label to use in the gui.

-        action_column: # The special action dynamic column settings.
-The checkbox is  See the "Rows renderer" section below.
+        action_column: # The special "action" dynamic column settings.
+See the "Rows renderer" section below.
                        # It basically appends an "action" column to each returned row.
+                         # Remove this key entirely (or comment it) to not use this system
             name: string=action.
 The column name in the row.
             label: string=Actions.
 The label to use in the gui.